 Students assume responsibility for all costs incurred as a result of enrolling at Santa Clara University and agree to abide by applicable University policies and procedures.
-Students may designate a third party (e.g., spouse) to be an authorized user for the purpose of reviewing student account/billing information and remitting payment on the student's behalf.
-However, it is ultimately the student's responsibility to make sure all financial obligations are completed by the published deadlines.
+Students may designate a third party (e.g., spouse) to be an Authorized Payer for the purpose of reviewing student account activity, billing statements, enrolling in the monthly payment plan, and remitting payment on the student's behalf.
+However, it is the student's responsibility to be aware of their student account balance, financial deadlines, refund policies, financial aid information, and maintain valid contact information at all times to ensure receipt of all University's correspondence in a timely manner.
+All correspondence is sent to the student's SCU gmail account which is the official email system used by the University.